Procedures

 The producer enables the Foundation to manage public relations with respect to the film (although the Foundation is not obliged to do so) in all media, in coordination with the producer and with other parties involved in financing the film.

-Immediately upon finishing the film, and before receiving the last payment due according to the agreement — and as a precondition for that payment — the producer must supply the Foundation with a report on the usage of the budget, scanned and signed by an accountant; plus 2 copies of the master files, 1 in Hebrew and 1 in English, at the maximum quality of the finished film, and no lower than what the consensus from time to time deems broadcast quality; plus files of any existing trailers, promos, and Making Of for the purpose of archival storage at the Foundation and for duplication and backup; plus 2 such copies for the Israel Film Archive at the Jerusalem Cinematheque, or for any other archive approved by the Foundation.
-The producer must provide the Foundation with written confirmation of the film’s delivery to the archive as above, as a precondition to the final payment.
+Immediately upon finishing the film, and before receiving the last payment due according to the agreement — and as a precondition for that payment — the producer must supply the Foundation an approved report by on the usage of the budget, prepared and signed by an accountant; plus 2 copies of the master files, 1 in Hebrew and 1 in English, in file format MPEG4 10 Mbit; plus files of any existing trailers, promos, and Making Of for the purpose of archival storage at the Foundation; plus broadcast quality masters in Hebrew and in English to be deposited at the Israel Film Archive in the Jerusalem Cinematheque, or for any other archive approved by the Foundation.
+The producer must provide the Foundation with written confirmation of the film’s delivery to the archive as above, and also detailed information about the film as required for the Foundation’s website, as a precondition to the final payment.

 Support for the Project — The Investment

 The Foundation’s support for projects is to be considered as an investment giving the Foundation the right to have its investment returned and to share in the profits that result from selling broadcast rights and screening rights in Israel and abroad, from ticket sales, and from all other revenues other than prizes and grants that may be awarded to the project’s producer and filmmakers.
-Revenues must be shared with the Foundation once the production expenses, as approved by the Foundation, have been covered; and the Foundation’s share is to be calculated after deduction of expenses and distribution fees as customary in the sector.
+Revenues must be shared with the Foundation once the production expenses, as approved by the Foundation, have been covered; and the Foundation’s share is to be calculated after deduction of expenses and distribution fees as customary in the industry and per the investment agreement.

 Irrespective of the above, the Foundation reserves the right to change its share of the revenues in recognition of the circumstances of production, by notice to be conveyed to the producer at the time the agreement with the Foundation is signed.